Distributed Graph Coloring Made Easy: Introduction

 \subsection{Roadmap}

-In \Cref{sec:mother} we present the $O(\Delta/k)$-round $O(k\Delta)$-coloring algorithm, its implications and modifications to compute defective and out degree colorings, our $O(k\Delta)$-coloring in $O(\sqrt{\Delta/k})$-rounds, and our results on computing ruling sets.
-In \Cref{sec:oneRound} we analyze one-round color reduction algorithms.
+In \Cref{sec:mother} we present the $O(\Delta/k)$-round $O(k\Delta)$-coloring algorithm, its implications and modifications to compute defective and out degree colorings.
+In \Cref{sec:applications} we explain how this simplifies the state of the art for $(\Delta+1)$-vertex coloring, our $O(k\Delta)$-coloring in $O(\sqrt{\Delta/k})$-rounds, and our results on computing ruling sets.
+In \Cref{sec:oneRound} we analyze $1$-round color reduction algorithms.
 In \Cref{sec:conclusion} we conclude and explain why reducing a $(1+\eps)\Delta$-input coloring to a $(\Delta+1)$-coloring might be the hardest part of the $(\Delta+1)$-coloring problem.